voeazul/middleware-b2b/docs/en-us/apis-doc/readme.md

 Welcome to the Middleware APIs centralized documentation and reservation flow guide!
 Here you will find information about the available APIs and how to perform reservation, change and other main flows.

+## Security

+Due to security validation, to complement the API access, it will be necessary to send a header User-Agent, with the value salesb2b/agency_name in addition to the subscription key header in STG and PRD environment.
+Example: - salesb2b/xpto_travels.

 ## API Summary

 Here is the list of available APIs and a brief description of the available APIs: